 A fatal dysautonomia of unknown etiology, equine grass sickness causes marked reduction of GI motility due to widespread degeneration within the autonomic nervous system.
 It is seen throughout northern Europe, and a few cases have been diagnosed in the USA in the same geographic area (Midwest) that has a high prevalence of canine dysautonomia.

-Grass sickness is seen at any age after weaning and at any time of year, but incidence is highest in spring and in horses 2–7 yr old.
-Although associated with recently acquired horses kept solely at grass, the condition has very rarely been seen in housed stock.
+Grass sickness is seen at any age after weaning and at any time of year, but incidence is highest in spring and in horses 2–7 years old.
+The majority of cases are younger horses kept solely at grass.
 All equidae appear susceptible.
-Acute, subacute, and chronic forms are recognized, categorized by whether death occurs within 24 hr, 7 days, and 1 wk, respectively.
-However, chronic cases can survive for weeks or months, and a few cases have recovered.
-The exact etiology is unknown, but the causal agent is thought to be associated with grazing.
+Acute, subacute, and chronic forms are recognized, categorized by whether death occurs within 24 hours, 7 days, and >1 week, respectively.
+However, chronic cases can survive for weeks or months, and some cases have recovered.
+The exact etiology is unknown, but the causal agent is associated with grass.
 A Clostridium botulinum toxin may be involved.

 In acute cases, the stomach and small intestine are markedly distended with fluid (which can result in gastric rupture), and the large intestine is impacted.
 In chronic cases, the GI tract is usually empty.
 All forms may show linear ulceration of the esophagus and hard, tarry fecal balls.
 Neuronal degeneration of pre- and postganglionic sympathetic and parasympathetic neurons is characteristic.
 A specific distribution of chromatolytic autonomic and somatic lower motor neurons is found in the brain stem and spinal cord.

 Clinical signs and history, confirmed by biopsy of rectal or ileal tissue